Sibling DNA Test – 44 Markers

 To learn about using your own DNA testing kit, please click HERE.
 We strongly encourage the use of your DNA testing kit for those needing testing who live outside of the United States.

 What the DNA testing results look like

-Due to performing a high marker test, Bio-Gene DNA is able to deliver results that show conclusive results in almost every single case we handle.
-The sample result below show how the genetic code is listed (left hand side), and how the results are given (upper right hand side).
 In the first case below we were able to determine beyond a reasonable doubt that the two alleged siblings were full biological siblings.
-The second case example below indicate there is no biological relationship between the two suspect siblings.
+The second case example below indicate there is no biological relationship between the two suspected siblings.

 While these are only examples, and each testing result will vary depending on the genetic profile of each person being tested, they are representative of testing results that will be issued upon completion of your case.

-If you have questions you can e-mail us at siblings [at] biogenednatesting.com, or you may call one of our Genetic Consultants at 1-844-Bio-Gene (246-4363) to discuss your case confidentially.
+If you have questions you can e-mail us at firstname.lastname@example.org, or you may call one of our Genetic Consultants at 1-844-BIO-GENE (246-4363) to discuss your case confidentially.